Placebo (band): Never Let Me Go (2019–present)

 On 25 July 2019, Olsdal revealed that Placebo are working on their eighth studio album.
 In January 2020, Placebo announced a new tour, including festival shows during June–July 2020 in Greece, Spain, Belgium, Ukraine and Russia.
 In March 2020, Olsdal announced that he and Molko had to put finishing their eighth studio album on hold due to the COVID-19 pandemic, and London being on lockdown, via a post on his official Instagram.
 On 15 September 2020, Dave McLean, one of Placebo's managers at RIVERMAN, tweeted their eighth studio album would be released in early 2021.
 On 13 September 2021 an announcement was made that the band will release a new single titled "Beautiful James" on 17 September 2021.

 On 4 November 2021, Placebo announced their eighth studio album, Never Let Me Go.
 It was released on 25 March 2022 on the indie label So Recordings.
 On 23 March 2022, Placebo embarked on the Never Let Me Go tour, starting with four intimate shows across Europe, followed by an extensive headline expedition, including, among other places, Germany, Denmark, Norway, Sweden, Finland, Estonia, Poland, Netherlands, Italy, Switzerland, Czech Republic, Austria, Luxembourg, Belgium, France, Ireland, the United Kingdom, and the United States.

 On 7 September 2022, Placebo released a cover of the song "Shout" by Tears for Fears.

+On 23 October 2024, a documentary directed by Oscar Sansom, This Search for Meaning, was released, containing tour footage from the Never Let Me Go tour and new interviews from Olsdal and Molko.